Don’t have time read all this? Email us a picture of your current unit to help you get started.

 Providing there is reasonable roof access to the existing B venting, Valor also has a B vent adaptor kit that can allow the following models to be used to replace B vented fireplaces.

 Another option which has been made to specifically replace B vented fireplaces in condos is the Nova by Vanox, a clean faced contemporary styled unit.
+Recently introduced, the Lyra 28 from Vanox is also a suitable option to replace some Montigo units, click on the link to see details.

 If you do not want to remove your existing B vent fireplace and finishes, the Euro 25 by Archgard is approved to be retrofitted into the following older units: